- Calories: 270

 - Sodium: 220mg

-This recipe comes straight from my newest book, From Junk Food to Joy Food.
+This recipe comes straight from my book, From Junk Food to Joy Food.
 Check it out here.

 Because research shows that starting your day with a high-protein breakfast can aid weight loss and boost energy, these “Joy Food” pancakes will leave you feeling worlds better than traditional starchy flapjacks.
 Whip up a batch and dig in.